 - Alternatively, specify the certificate’s subject name or thumbprint for direct access from the Windows Certificate Store.

-This URL is used in your digital certificate to link to a location you would like end users to visit in order to learn more about your product or company.
-If you do not specify a URL, then ExeOutput for PHP will use the default one from the Icon / Version page.
+This URL is included in your digital certificate to direct users to a webpage where they can learn more about your product or company.
+If you do not specify a URL, ExeOutput for PHP will use the default from the Icon / Version page.

-Following the changes implemented by the Certificate Authority/Browser (CA/B) Forum, effective June 1, 2023, there has been a significant shift in the code signing process.
-The forum now mandates that code signing certificate keys be stored on a hardware security module (HSM) or a token that meets or exceeds the Federal Information Processing Standards (FIPS) 140-2 Level 2 or Common Criteria EAL 4+.
-This change is primarily aimed at combating the increasing issue of stolen code signing keys being used maliciously to sign and distribute malware.
+Following changes implemented by the Certificate Authority/Browser (CA/B) Forum, effective June 1, 2023, the code signing process has shifted significantly.
+The forum now mandates that code signing certificate keys be stored on a hardware security module (HSM) or a token that meets or exceeds FIPS 140-2 Level 2 or Common Criteria EAL 4+ standards.
+This change is primarily aimed at combating the malicious use of stolen code signing keys to sign and distribute malware.

-With this new requirement, the traditional PFX (Personal Information Exchange) format, which could be stored and accessed digitally, is becoming obsolete.
-Instead, it's recommended to work with the subject name or the thumbprint of the certificate after installing the certificate (.CER file) in the personal Windows certificate store.
+With this new requirement, the traditional PFX (Personal Information Exchange) format, which can be stored and accessed digitally, is becoming obsolete.
+Instead, it is recommended to use the subject name or thumbprint of the certificate after installing it (as a .CER file) in the personal Windows certificate store.

-ExeOutput for PHP handles code signing requiring a token fine.
-Just make sure that the token containing the private key is physically inserted into the computer for access.
+ExeOutput for PHP handles code signing with a required token without issue.
+Just ensure the token containing the private key is physically inserted into the computer.

 Tip

-For users of the Safenet client, if your certification authority employs it, you will be prompted to enter your password with each instance of code signing.
-To streamline the process, the "Enable single logon" option can be activated.
-This setting allows the password to be entered just once per session, rather than with each signature, thereby reducing redundancy.
+If your CA uses the SafeNet client, you will be prompted for your password with each code signing instance.
+To streamline this process, you can activate the “Enable single logon” option.
+This setting requires the password to be entered only once per session, rather than for each signature, thereby reducing redundancy.

-While SHA-1 is being deprecated due to security vulnerabilities, newer algorithms like SHA-256, SHA-384, and SHA-512 are recommended.
-These provide stronger security and are supported across modern Windows systems.
-It’s important to note that SHA-128 is deprecated and should no longer be used.
-Please choose the algorithm according to your CA vendor specifications.
+While SHA-1 is being deprecated due to security vulnerabilities, newer algorithms like SHA-256, SHA-384, and SHA-512 are recommended for stronger security.
+They are supported across all modern Windows systems.
+It is important to note that SHA-1 is also being deprecated and should no longer be used for code signing.
+Please choose the algorithm that meets your CA’s specifications.

-It is now mandatory to use signatures with an SHA-256 instead of an SHA-1 message digest.
-However, old Windows versions such as Vista or XP do not recognize SHA-256 signatures.
-In that situation, it is possible to add two signatures to the .EXE file: this is called “dual code signing”.
+It is now mandatory to use signatures with an SHA-256 message digest instead of SHA-1.
+However, older Windows versions like Vista or XP do not recognize SHA-256 signatures.
+In this situation, it is possible to add two signatures to the .EXE file in a process called “dual code signing”.

 Warning

-By default, ExeOutput for PHP will work with "dual code signing" if it is run on Windows 8 or later.
-On Windows 7, an SHA-256 signature is used by default and on previous Windows versions, an SHA-1 signature.
-In that case, it is recommended to use ExeOutput for PHP on Windows 8 or higher to benefit from all code signing features!
+By default, ExeOutput for PHP will use dual code signing if run on Windows 8 or later.
+On Windows 7, an SHA-256 signature is used by default, and on previous Windows versions, an SHA-1 signature is used.
+Therefore, we recommend using ExeOutput for PHP on Windows 8 or higher to benefit from all code signing features.

-In addition to RSA, ExeOutput for PHP now supports certificates using Elliptic Curve Cryptography (ECC).
+In addition to RSA, ExeOutput for PHP now supports certificates that use Elliptic Curve Cryptography (ECC).
 ECC certificates offer stronger security with shorter key lengths, making them more efficient.
-For instance, a 256-bit ECC key provides comparable security to a 3072-bit RSA key, enhancing both performance and security.
+For instance, a 256-bit ECC key provides security comparable to a 3072-bit RSA key, enhancing both performance and security.

-A timestamp is added to your application, ensuring that the embedded digital signature never expires.
-Ensure that your system has an Internet connection during the signing process for time-stamping purposes.
+A timestamp is added to your application’s digital signature to ensure it never expires, even after the signing certificate has expired.
+Ensure your system has an internet connection during the signing process for this time-stamping to work.

 Two timestamp servers are used: an Authenticode-compatible server and an RFC-3161-compatible server.
 You can configure their URLs in the Environment Options.